Embedding Images in Emails: How to Do It Effectively? [+9 Best Practices]

 2. Use relevant images

 Images that explain what your brand and email campaign is all should be used in your emails.
+You can use any of many photo editors for this purpose.
 Help the customer understand what they are about to become a part of.

 3. Choosing the right format